Terms of Service

 We can only provide advice for the limited company registered for our services.
 We can provide advice on plenty of subjects, but sometimes we will refer you to a third party to make sure you get the best support.

-We are regulated by The Association of Taxation Technicians (ATT) and observe the by-laws, regulations and ethical guidelines of the association.
+We are regulated by The Association of Taxation Technicians (ATT) and observe the bye-laws, regulations and ethical guidelines of the ATT.

 5. Client's Obligations